mrtsfn601/mustafa-project/docs/WIKI.md

 A PEG ratio of 1 typically suggests that a stock is fairly valued, meaning its price reflects its expected earnings growth.
 A PEG ratio below 1 might indicate that a stock is undervalued, while a ratio above 1 could suggest it's overvalued.

+PEG Ratio valuation is not perfect, used as a quick check to a stock's value, and only when Earnings are consistently increasing.

 [Top](#wiki)

 ## Technical Analysis